The headline may have caused you to do a double-take.

-The latest research on how best to accomplish the idea successfully was conducted by Polish professor Dariusz Dolinski, as reported in the latest issue of Neuromarketing:
+The latest research on how best to accomplish the idea successfully was conducted by Polish professor Dariusz Dolinski, as reported in Neuromarketing:

 The concept of asking for a small, easy to grant, favor in advance of a bigger request is often called the “foot in the door” technique.
 Past research has shown that when the initial request is more demanding, if a subject agrees to it then the probability of fufilling the second even more difficult request is higher.
 Of course, more complex or time consuming initial requests are likely to have a lower initial success rate.